Generic Name and Formulations:

 Risk of JC virus infection.
 Monitor for progressive multifocal leukoencephalopathy (PML); withhold dose if suspected and discontinue if confirmed.
 Monitor for neuropathy; delay, change dose, or discontinue if new or worsening symptoms occur.
 Monitor for infusion-related reactions; permanently discontinue and treat if anaphylaxis occurs.
 Monitor CBCs prior to each dose and frequently for fever or Grade 3 or 4 neutropenia; delay, reduce, discontinue dose or consider G-CSF prophylaxis if develops.
 Increased risk of tumor lysis syndrome in rapidly proliferating tumor/high tumor burden patients; monitor closely.
 Monitor for emergence of bacterial, fungal, or viral infections.
 Monitor for pulmonary toxicity; if symptoms occur, withhold dose during evaluation and until improvement.
 Monitor liver enzymes and bilirubin; delay, change dose, or discontinue if hepatotoxicity occurs.
 Severe renal impairment or moderate or severe hepatic impairment: avoid.
 Discontinue if serious skin reactions (eg, SJS, TEN) occur.
 GI complications: evaluate and treat if new or worsening GI symptoms develop.
 Embryo-fetal toxicity.
 Females and males of reproductive potential should use effective contraception during and for ≥6 months after final dose.
 Pregnancy: verify status before initiation.
 Nursing mothers: not recommended.

 See Contraindications.
 Potentiated by strong CYP3A4 inhibitors (eg, ketoconazole) or P-gp inhibitors; monitor closely.
-Antagonized by potent CYP3A4 inducers (eg, rifampin).
+May be antagonized by potent CYP3A4 inducers (eg, rifampin).

 CD30-directed antibody-drug conjugate.